Education in The Gambia

 Schools in Bansang

 We occasionally send containers of equipment to the Bansang area, the last was in 2018.
 All schools in the area benefit from our shipments.
+Twice a year Jabou Konjira, an ex head mistress of Mabali Kuta and Daru purchases learning materials for all the schools with money BEA sends.
+This includes essentials like chalk, exercise books, marker pens and pencils, which has been invaluable this year as no government funding was provided.

 Fuga Lower Basic School

 Fuga school is 1 km from Sololo school.
+The current head teacher is Bakary Mbye and the school has 227 students this year

 It was funded and built as a nursery by the village community to allow children in the village to access an early education.
 However the roof blew off two months after being put in place during the rainy season in 2011 and BEA was approached to see if it could help.